 Although one normally associates these sisters caring for the poorest of the poor in the slums of Calcutta, here they were in the heart of New York, one of civilization’s most affluent societies, home to the richest people on the planet.
 New York City is the world’s epicenter of wealth, culture, education, tourism, and diversity.
 Yet, here were the sisters of the Missionaries of Charity, serving the homeless and quietly serving a wake-up call to America’s conscience, reminding us of the suffering on New York City’s streets.

 America must respond to this anguish of our human family and triumph with full force, courage, compassion, and dignity.

 Vincent J. Bove, CPP, is a national speaker and author on issues critical to America.
-He is recipient of the FBI Director’s Community Leadership Award for combating crime and violence and former confidant of the New York Yankees.
+Bove is a recipient of the FBI Director’s Community Leadership Award for combating crime and violence and is a former confidant of the New York Yankees.
 His newest book is “Listen To Their Cries.”
-For more information visit www.vincentbove.com.
+For more information, see www.vincentbove.com